Your host, Raman Sehgal has just launched his new book: The Floundering Founder

 Q&A

-Whether you are about to take part on your first podcast journey or you’re a veteran participant in the audio listening space, you might still be asking yourself what characteristics and qualities you need to give a great interview when coming onto a podcast platform like Molecule to Market.
+Whether you are about to begin your podcast journey or you’re a veteran participant in the audio listening space, you might still be asking yourself what characteristics and qualities you need to give a great interview when coming onto a podcast platform like Molecule to Market.

-We put our heads together this week and recognised that being on the other side of the mic is slightly different from hosting your own show.
+We put our heads together this week and recognized that being on the other side of the mic is slightly different from hosting the show.
+There are some consistent qualities that make for a great guest and a great episode.

-Here’s the top qualities we look out for in a guest speaker!
+Here are the top qualities we look for in our guests.

 Our listeners love a good story, whether that be how you overcame complexities in the life science space, built a great culture from the ground up, or lessons in leadership.
 The list is endless but one thing remains the same… the better you can articulate your experiences the more fascinating the story.
 You want the audience to remember your authenticity and your tone of voice goes a long way in portraying this, so sit back and relax and see it as a casual conversation.